How to Test Mosquitto MQTT Broker in JMeter: Detailed Guide

 Additionally, I provide instructions on how to use a ready-made test plan in a local environment or any virtual instance by using JMeter in a Docker container.

 Ensuring productive quality assurance and validation requires multiple test plans to address different scopes and cases.
 Therefore, the Cedalo team can support you with testing and validating your Mosquitto-IoT setup to meet performance requirements.
-Sign up for a free Pro Mosquitto trial, available in cloud or on-premises, to explore advanced broker features.
+Sign up for the Cedalo MQTT Platform to access the Pro Mosquitto broker and Management Center web UI.

 About the author